-In Hong Kong, the wealthy Ogden Mears is traveling in a transatlantic and is near to be assigned Saudi Arabia Ambassador and is divorcing from his wife Martha.
-His friend Harvey and he are invited by their old friend Clark to go to a nightclub with three aristocratic Russian refugees on their last night.
+In Hong Kong, the wealthy Ogden Mears is traveling in a transatlantic, close to being assigned Saudi Arabian ambassador, and divorcing his wife Martha.
+He and his friend Harvey are invited by their old friend Clark to go to a nightclub with three aristocratic Russians on their last night.
 Ogden drinks too much and spends the night with Countess Natascha.
-On the next morning, while sailing back home, Ogdeb finds Natascha hidden in his cabin wearing a ball gown and with no documents.
-The stowaway explains that she wants to go to the United States and Ogden is worried with his career.
+The next morning, while sailing back home, Ogden finds Natascha hidden in his cabin wearing a ball gown and with no documents.
+The stowaway explains that she wants to go to the United States and Ogden is worried about his career.
 But Harvey convinces him to help Natascha.
-Ogden falls in love with Natascha and together with Harvey, they plot a fake marriage of Natascha with his valet Hudson.
-But things get complicated when immigration requests her documents and Martha arrives on board.Written by
+Ogden falls in love with Natascha, and he and Harvey plot a fake marriage between Natascha and his valet Hudson.
+Things get complicated when Immigration requests Natascha's documents and Martha arrives on board.Written by

 Claudio Carvalho, Rio de Janeiro, Brazil

 5 of 8 people found this review helpful.

 Was this review helpful to you?